josephzsombor/plotting-tools/README.md

 # Plotting Tools 🛠️📈

 A collection of Python scripts for generating interactive and static plots for visualizing computational chemistry output data (from ORCA) and experimental spectra.
-This repo is broken into two core sections: `src/plottingtools` contains standalone python scripts for interactive plotting and `notebooks` contains jupyter notebook files with matplotlib-based plotting routines.
-These potentially involve large amounts of user-defined input and customization, so it makes sense to run them as notebooks.
+This repo is broken into two core sections: `src/plottingtools` contains standalone python scripts for interactive plotting and `notebooks` contains jupyter notebook with user-customizable matplotlib-based templates for plotting publication-ready vector graphics.

 ---